Charles Pillman: Club career

-At club level, Pillman would play for just one team, Blackheath, throughout his career.
-With the end of World War I, Pillman returned to his club and was made captain for the 1919–20 season.
+At club level, Pillman started playing at Sidcup, where His Father was a Member and elder Brother (Joseph.H) was Captain, and would also be first capped by Kent (v Eastern Counties 15th Jan 1908) before being prised away by Blackheath for the start of the 1908 season.
+With the end of World War I Pillman returned to Blackheath and was made captain for the 1919–20 season.
 With a lack of quality players caused by the events of the war, Pillman was central to rebuilding the Blackheath team, his popularity and patience with the younger members helping the club regain its high standing in club rugby.

 As well as club rugby, Pillman played for invitational tourists the Barbarians, joining in the 1909/10 season and scoring a try in the 1911 encounter with Swansea.
 He also played county rugby for London Counties, playing alongside his brother Robert in a famous victory over the touring South Africans in 1912.
 As a captain in the British Army, he also represented the 'Mother Country' side that played in the King's Cup tournament in 1919.
 He was part of the team that lost to New Zealand Army at Inverleith.